 A position can be expressed in degrees of latitude and longitude.
-Degrees can be split into smaller units called minutes of arc (these minutes have nothing to do with time).
+Latitude is a measure of the angle between the plane of the equator and lines projected from the center of the Earth whereas longitude is a similar measure relative to the prime meridian.
+Degrees can be split into smaller units called minutes of arc (analogous to time but not the same).
 Each degree consists of 60 minutes of arc.
 Subunits of minutes are in seconds (60 seconds =1 minute).
-GPS readings can be in multiple formats (e.g., degrees, minutes, seconds- N $03^{\circ}25'30''$ or degrees, minutes and 10ths of minutes- N $03^{\circ}25.5'$ or decimal degrees- N 03.425°).
-Be aware of the format when recording position data from the vessel's GPS unit.
+Global Positioning System (GPS) readings can be in multiple formats (e.g., degrees, minutes, seconds- N 03°25'30" or degrees, minutes and 10ths of minutes- N 03°25.5' or decimal degrees- N 03.425°).
+Be aware of the format when recording position data from the vessel's GPS unit; Appendix 10 describes converting between formats.